vsouza/awesome-ios/README.md

  * [Apple's Common App Rejections Styleguide](https://developer.apple.com/app-store/review/rejections/)  Highlighted some of the most common issues that cause apps to get rejected.
  * [Free App Store Optimization Tool](https://www.mobileaction.co) Lets you track your App Store visibility in terms of keywords and competitors.
  * [App Release Checklist](https://github.com/oisin/app-release-checklist/blob/master/checklist.md) - A checklist to pore over before you ship that amazing app that has taken ages to complete, but you don't want to rush out in case you commit a schoolboy error that will end up making you look dumber than you are.
+ * [Harpy](https://github.com/ArtSabintsev/Harpy) - Notify users when a new version of your iOS app is available, and prompt them with the App Store link.

 # SDK